red/web-red/content/en/_index.md

   - template: "hero"
     heading: "Red: The World's First Full-Stack Programming Language"
     content: |-
-        Red is building the world's first full-stack language: one you can use from system programming tasks up to high-level scripting, using domain-specific, homoiconic language.
+        Red is building a full-stack, "metal to meta", open-source toolchain.
+By full-stack, we mean one common language base to write anything, from system programming tasks up to high-level scripting.
+A device driver, a shared library, a platform-native GUI application, a client, an OS, decentralized apps ... code that works for anything you can imagine, using domain-specific, homoiconic language.
     button_text: "Download"
     button_url: "/download/"
     image_position: "right"